 Unfortunately, these gains did not last.
 Kabila allies chipped away at the authority of parliament though various legal and administrative tasks.
 By mid-2009, Kamerhe was forced out after a series of disagreements with the president on the items being investigated.
 Following his departure, the crucial safeguards established by the ICD were dismantled.

 This downward spiral continued into the heated 2011 election cycle, which saw a series of efforts by the ruling party and allies to abridge constitutional limits to the advantage of the executive branch.
 In the run-up to those polls, for instance, Kabila loyalists forced through a raft of bills that tilted the political landscape in the president’s favor, including scrapping the provision for a two-round runoff rule, thereby enabling a presidential candidate to be elected with only a plurality of the vote.
-Tellingly, it sailed through parliament within a week after the return in December 2010 of veteran opposition leader Etienne Tshisekedi.
+Tellingly, it sailed through parliament within a week after the return in December 2010 of the late veteran opposition leader Etienne Tshisekedi.

 Thousands had turned up to receive him at the airport, where he announced his bid for the presidency after years overseas.
 Today, Kabila’s People’s Party for Reconstruction and Development (PPRD) and its allies control 341 of the 500 seats in the National Assembly—a supermajority.
 This advantage was achieved following the widespread irregularities of the 2011 election, which included the “loss of results” from more than 3,000 polling stations, representing a total of more than 850,000 voters.
 Dizolele notes that in multiple locations in Katanga, then a Kabila stronghold, impossibly high voter turnouts—in some cases exceeding 100 percent—were recorded.
 Nearly all of these votes went to the incumbent.